 The difference between Art Nouveau and Art Deco explained!

 The difference between Art Deco and Art Nouveau is often confusing.
-Whereas most people are vaguely familiar with the historical and stylistic developments in painting and sculpture, design movements receive much less attention throughout the average high-school curriculum.
+Whereas most people are vaguely familiar with the historical and stylistic developments of Art Nouveau and Art Deco in paintings and sculptures, 'design movements' in general receive much less attention.
+In this article we describe the development and the main differences between Art Deco and Art Nouveau.

-As a rule of thumb, Art Nouveau is the more organic style whilst Art Deco tends to be more polished.
+To answer the question in the title of this article directly: as a rule of thumb, Art Nouveau is the more organic style whilst Art Deco tends to be more polished.
 However, they were established in different époques with different motives.
+See also the examples below.

 For many centuries, art academies dominated the general concept of art all over Western Europe.
 Hierarchically speaking, painting and sculpture were therefore regarded as the “highest” forms of art, whereas design and the decorative arts were seen as “lower” forms, causing a widespread gap between the fine and applied arts.

-A nice example of 'applied' Deco style, combining beauty and functionality in an everyday design
+The "Coca-Cola bottle" a nice example of the 'applied' Art Deco style, combining beauty and functionality in an everyday design

 Towards the end of the nineteenth century, after yet another neo-classical uprising, the desire to abandon these strict historical styles and hierarchies grew larger.
 At the same time, the industrial revolution had caused production to become highly mechanized.
 This, in turn, made artists seek out a revival of good craftsmanship.